 Located in front of Ryogoku Station, Chanko Kirishima offers you the real chanko nabe.
 The owner of the restaurant is Kirishima, an Ozeki sumo wrestler.
-You get to choose your favorite chanko nabe from 4 different kinds of flavors: soy sauce, miso, salt, and kimchi(Korean pickles).
+You get to choose your favorite chanko nabe from 4 different kinds of flavors: soy sauce, miso, salt, or kimchi!

 There is a good balance of veggies, chicken meatballs, and seafood.
 Pretty sure that you will enjoy them!